warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 More info about the [app](https://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/SD_card_contents/anyka_hack/aenc_demo) and [source](https://gitea.raspiweb.com/Gerge/Anyka_ak3918_hacking_journey/src/branch/main/cross-compile/aenc_demo).

 # Permanent system hack level 2
+Make sure everything works with the SD card hack first before you do this.

 The permanent hack listed above simply disables the original anyka_ipc and runs the contents of the SD card instead.
 What if you wish to run the camera without and SD card?